How redheads feel different types of pain

 Anaesthesia

-It’s been found that redheads require approximately 19% more anaesthesia than other hair colours during surgery.
+And in 2004, a study found that redheads require approximately 19% more anaesthesia than other hair colours during surgery.
 This is also applicable to novocaine-type drugs often used by dentists, which is a good reason for redheads being more afraid of having dental work.

 Painkillers